Any selection of modules to be installed will be accompanied by the following three supporting modules:

 Rule 1: a full organisational chart defines the position of any User in the organigram of the user’s organisation.
 This position defines the basic (viewing) rights a User will have in the Lab Servant.

-In general a User can view Objects that are within or below his own organisational unit, with other words: the higher in the organisation the more viewing rights a User will have.
+In general, a User can view Objects that are within or below his own organisational unit, in other words: the higher in the organisation, the more viewing rights a User will have.

-According to Rule 3, Users can view resp. edit Objects that are placed in their own organisational unit if they have the required viewing resp. editing Role.
+According to Rule 3, Users can view or edit Objects that are placed in their own organisational unit if they have the required viewing or editing Role.

-In addition according to Rule 1 Users can view/edit also the Objects placed below their own organisational unit.
+According to Rule 1, Users can view or edit also the Objects placed below their own organisational unit.

-According to Rule 2 Users can see/edit also the Objects placed above their own organisational unit.
+According to Rule 2, Users can view or edit also the Objects placed above their own organisational unit.

-In no case a User can view Objects that are placed in an organisation unit that’s on the same level as the user’s own organisational unit.
+In no case can a User view Objects that are placed in an organisational unit that’s on the same level as the user’s own organisational unit.

-Applying these three rules a simple and effective authorisation mechanism is implemented that requires a minimum of daily maintenance and offers a maximum of personalisation of data.
+By applying these three rules, a simple and effective authorisation mechanism is implemented that requires a minimum of daily maintenance and offers a maximum of personalisation of data.

-The organigram, the Users, and the organisational unit of the user or in general synchronised via a web service with the corporate HR system.
-Roles are attributed to Users in the Lab Servant, preferable via the Workflow new employee.
+In general, the organigram, the Users, and the organisational unit of the user are synchronised with the corporate HR system via a web service.
+Roles are attributed to Users in the Lab Servant, preferably via the Workflow new employee.